urfave/cli/docs/v3/examples/flags/basics.md

 Hola my-friend
 ```

+Boolean flags are the exception: passing a boolean flag without a value sets it to
+`true`.
+Use the `=` form, such as `--flag=false`, to provide an explicit boolean value.

 While the value of any flag can be retrieved using ```command.<flagType>``` sometimes
 it is convenient to have the value of the flag automatically stored in a destination
 variable for a flag.
 If the `Value` is set for the flag, it will be shown as default,